zariness00/smolk12_alighnment/README.md

 The aligned model demonstrated both **under-refusal** on unsafe requests and **over-refusal** on acceptable fictional or educational requests.

-## Next steps
+## Possible steps to improve  my results

-1. Audit rows where `score_aligned == 0.1` and trace them back to their original `chosen/rejected` training pairs.
-2. Regenerate `chosen` responses using the open source model.
-3. Validate synthetic preference pairs with a judge before training.
+1. Validate DPO dataset composition s with a judge before training as there are no experts, but manually verify the part
-4. Create a genuinely held-out safety and regression test set.
+2. Choice of the base model.
+Try out some models with more advanced capabilities like Llama 3+ or Qwen families
+3. The evaluation methodology: first judge flags potential bad responses, I verify; OR the eval against standard benchmark
-5. Train for longer and compare checkpoints instead of trusting one run.
+4. First paramater tuning, and then train for longer and compare checkpoints instead of trusting one run.
-6. Package inference with FastAPI and Docker, then deploy a private demo with authentication, logging, monitoring, and a rollback plan.
+5. Split the dataset for fine tuning and eval

 ## Running the project